COVID-19 - (Coronavirus)

 As you are aware, most states have recently advised that all citizens stay at home due to the COVID-19 public health crisis.
 We are following these recommendations by closing all offices and only opening to serve patients with emergency needs.
 If you believe your child is experiencing a vision, dental or orthodontic emergency, please call our office to speak to our on-call doctor.
 The on-call doctor will ask questions and possibly ask for pictures to help determine if your child needs medication or an emergency visit.
 Please DO NOT come directly to the office.
 Doctors and staff are only reporting to take care of pre-screened emergencies.

-If your child needs replacement glasses (same prescription, same frames) due to breakage or loss during this crisis, please call our office and we will be able to make a replacement pair and mail them directly to your home.
+If your child needs replacement glasses (same prescription, same frames) due to breakage or loss during this crisis, please use the Re-Order Glasses form and we will make a replacement pair and either send them to your home office for pick-up (if reopened) or mail them directly to your home.
 This service is only available to current patients with updated prescriptions on file.